 U.S. tap water is some of the cleanest on Earth, generally safe from the microbes and chemicals that have plagued humans' water supplies for millennia.
-While much of the planet relies on paltry, polluted drinking water, Americans can fill a glass without fear of cryptosporidium, chromium or chlordane.
+While much of the planet relies on paltry and/or polluted drinking water, Americans can fill a glass with relatively low risk of cryptosporidium, chromium or chlordane.

 The U.S. government had virtually no oversight of drinking-water quality before the 1970s, leaving the job to a patchwork of local laws that were often weakly enforced and widely ignored.
-It wasn't until Congress passed the Safe Drinking Water Act in 1974 that the newly formed EPA could set national limits on certain contaminants in tap water.
-Congress later bolstered the agency's powers with amendments in 1986 and '96.
+It wasn't until Congress passed the Safe Drinking Water Act in 1974 that the newly formed U.S. Environmental Protection Agency (EPA) could set national limits on certain contaminants in tap water.
+Congress later bolstered the agency's powers with amendments in 1986 and 1996.

-The Safe Drinking Water Act covers 91 contaminants, but there are tens of thousands of chemicals used in the U.S., including more than 8,000 monitored by the EPA, and many of their health effects remain unclear.
-Studies have linked a wide range of unregulated chemicals to cancer, hormonal changes and other health problems — and even some regulated ones haven't had their standards updated since the '70s — but no new pollutants have been added to the list since 2000.
-Plus, as large-scale industrial farming has grown more prevalent in recent decades, so has the risk of fertilizers and animal waste infiltrating water supplies.
+The Safe Drinking Water Act covers more than 90 contaminants, but tens of thousands of chemicals are used in the U.S., including more than 8,000 monitored by the EPA, and many of their health effects remain unclear.
+Studies have linked an array of unregulated chemicals to cancer, hormonal changes and other health problems — and even some regulated ones haven't had their standards updated since the '70s — but no new pollutants have been added to the list since 2000.

-As regulators struggle to maintain 40 years of halting progress in cleaning up U.S. tap water, countless Americans will inevitably be drinking unsafe water long into the future — both from unregulated pollutants and regulated ones that make it past water-treatment plants.
+As regulators struggle to maintain decades of halting progress in cleaning up U.S. tap water, countless Americans will inevitably drink unsafe water long into the future — both from unregulated pollutants and regulated ones that make it past water-treatment plants.
 Not all of these pollutants will be dangerous, and even some that are may only cause mild stomach pains, or may take years to show any effects.
 But since chipping away at the uncertainty will be a slow process, here's a quick look at what we do know about U.S. water supplies and the pollutants that plague them.

 How does pollution get into U.S. water supplies at all, since tap water has to go through water-treatment plants first?
 Most contaminants are filtered out or killed with disinfectants, but treatment plants aren't foolproof, and there are ways for enterprising microbes and chemicals to either sneak through or bypass the facilities altogether.